Zeprakadebra/MMM-PiTempZ/README.md

 # MMM-PiTempZ
-This MagicMirror2 module is under construction.
-It is currently delivering same functionality of its forked origin.
-To get more than that please come back later when my piece of work is done.
-Til that enjoy what you can expect in future:

-MMM-PiTempZ is an origin fork of [MMM-PiTemp from ckoutavas](https://github.com/ckoutavas/MMM-PiTemp).
+This module is an origin fork of [MMM-PiTemp from ckoutavas](https://github.com/ckoutavas/MMM-PiTemp).

-Like the origin this module works in conjunction with MagicMirror2: it tells you the temperature of your raspberry pi's CPU.
+Like the origin MMM-PiTempZ works in conjunction with MagicMirror2: it tells you the temperature of your raspberry pi's CPU.
 It runs every 60 seconds and is color-coded based on the temperature.
 If the temperature is ever greater than 85 degrees then the pi shuts down.
 As the origin please notice, that this is a work in progress by ckoutavas.

-Extending his functionality I added fan control, especially for raspberrry Pis in housing environments without any free PWM-Pin.
+Extending ckoutavas functionality I added fan control, especially for raspberrry Pis in housing environments without any free PWM-Pin.

-MMM-PiTempZ displays cpu temp AND current fan speed.
+So MMM-PiTempZ displays cpu temp AND current fan speed.

 ![PiTemp_img](https://github.com/Zeprakadebra/MMM-PiTempZ/blob/master/PiTempZ.PNG)